 At Allconnect, we work to present quality information with editorial integrity.
 While this post may contain offers from our partners, our opinions are our own.
 Here’s how we make money.

 Connecting your phone to the cellular network is something most people don’t give much thought.
 The choice of 3G vs. 4G vs. LTE is usually done by your carrier.
-But there is a new kid on the block that is making people suddenly interested in networks — 5G.
-However, along with a huge amount of attention for its super-fast speeds has come a torrent of misinformation and rumors about what it can and can’t do.
-It’s gotten people asking, what are the dangers of 5G?
+But now, the huge amount of attention that 5G is getting for its super-fast speeds has gotten people interested in this new technology.
+And along with that curiosity has come a torrent of misinformation and rumors about what 5G can and can’t do.

 So, what’s true, what’s false and what is just patently concocted?
 We break down the myths, rumors and lies surrounding 5G.